nkarasiak/MuseoToolBox/README.md

 - AI based on Scikit-Learn.
 [SuperLearner](https://museotoolbox.readthedocs.io/en/latest/modules/ai/museotoolbox.ai.SuperLearner.html#museotoolbox.ai.SuperLearner) simplifies the use of cross-validation by extracting each accuracy (kappa,F1,OA, and above all confusion matrix) from each fold.
 It also eases the way to predict a raster (just give the raster name and the model).

 ## That seems cool, but is there some help to use this ?
-I imagined MuseoToolBox as a tool to simplify raster processing and to promote spatial cross-validation, so of course there is some help : [a complete documentation with a lot of examples is available on readthedocs](https://museotoolbox.readthedocs.org/).
+I imagined Museo ToolBox as a tool to simplify raster processing and to promote spatial cross-validation, so of course there is some help : [a complete documentation with a lot of examples is available on readthedocs](https://museotoolbox.readthedocs.org/).

 ## I want to improve Museo ToolBox, how can I contribute ?